cbinding/timespans/readme.md

 Command: timespans -i:{inputFileName} [-o:{outputFileName}] [-l:{languageCode}]

 ### Input File Name (required) ###
 The name (including path) of a text file containing a list of the timespan expressions to be matched, one per line.
 The matching patterns used are case insensitive.
-If no match is found then a result is still returned, having zero dates - indicating no appropriate match.
+If no match is found then a result is still returned, having blank dates - indicating no appropriate match.

 ### Output File Name (optional) ###
 The name (including path) of a text file to write the output to.
 If this file is not present it will be created, otherwise it will be overwritten.
 If this parameter is not present then the file name used will be the input file name appended with ".out.txt"